-CHELSEA MIKAEL FRAZIER is a writer, cultural studies scholar, and educator working at the intersection of Black feminist theory and environmental thought.
-She is a PhD candidate in the Department of African American Studies, a Northwestern University Presidential fellow, and a fellow in the Science in Human Culture Program.
+CHELSEA MIKAEL FRAZIER is a writer, scholar, and educator working at the intersection of Black feminist theory and environmental thought.
+At Northwestern University, she is a PhD candidate in the Department of African American Studies, a member of the Presidential Society of Fellows, and a fellow in the Science in Human Culture Program.
 This coming Fall, she’ll be joining the Cornell University Department of English as a Faculty Fellow prior to beginning her tenure-track appointment as an Assistant Professor of African American Literature in the Fall of 2021.

 Chelsea is currently at work on her dissertation—an ecocritical study of contemporary Black women artists, writers, and activists.
 In her analyses, she probes the ways that dominant theoretical and disciplinary frameworks in environmental studies obscure the legibility of what she calls a Black feminist ecoethic as it manifests in Black women’s environmental writing, visual art, and activism across the African diaspora.